The Flying Scotsman (1929 film): Plot

+Background

 The film is notable for being the first lead role of Welsh actor Ray Milland, who went on to stardom in Hollywood during the 1940s.
 Milland, then appearing under his birth name of Alfred Jones, was spotted by director Castleton Knight while he was working as an extra on The Informer which was being shot on a neighbouring stage.

 Milland, in his autobiography, recalls that it was on this film that it was suggested he adopt his stage name; and chose Milland from the Mill lands area of his Welsh home town of Neath.
 Milland starred in two further Knight-directed films, The Lady from the Sea and The Plaything.

 Pauline Johnson was a leading British silent actress of her age, although appeared in few films after 1930.
 Moore Marriott was only 43 when he appeared in the film, but is already portrayed playing a retiring engine driver.